jim-hill-r/web-project-template/apps/web/README.md

 - Update `gatsby-config.js` plugin `gatsby-plugin-manifest` to match new application branding.
 - Update `gatsby-config.js` plugin `gatsby-plugin-offline` to match new application branding.
 - Update `src\images\icon.png` to match new application icons.
+- Search for `SEO` in all files and update as necessary.

 ## Run local
 - Run `npm install`